A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics I: Nelson-Yasue Stochastic Mechanics

-or that the current velocity is irrotational.
-(If vorticity were allowed, then the time-reversal operation would change the orientation of the curl, thus distinguishing time directions \cite{PenaCetto1982,Bacciagaluppi2012}.)
-Physically speaking, the function \textit{S} is interpreted as the velocity potential for a Gibbsian statistical ensemble of fictitious, non-interacting, identical particles, where each particle in the ensemble differs from the other in its initial position (hence the dependence of $S$ on the generalized coordinate $\mathbf{q}$) and initial irrotational mean flow velocity given by (10). \footnote{Of course, one can still add to $\nabla S$ a solenoidal vector field of any magnitude and, upon insertion into (8), recover the same continuity equation \cite{Bacciagaluppi1999,HollandPhilipp2003}.
-But the assumption of only irrotational flow velocity is the simplest one, and as we already mentioned, it follows from the requirement of time symmetry for the kinematics of the diffusion process. } It is thereby analogous to the \textit{S} function used in the Hamilton-Jacobi formulation of classical statistical mechanics for a single point particle \cite{Schiller1962,Rosen1964,Holland1993,Ghose2002,Nikolic2006,Nikolic2007}.
+Physically speaking, the \textit{S} function in (10-11) has the interpretation of a velocity potential connected with a Gibbsian ensemble of fictitious, non-interacting, identical particles with density $\rho(\mathbf{q},t)$, where each particle in the ensemble differs from the other in its initial position (hence the dependence of $S$ on the generalized coordinate $\mathbf{q}$) and initial irrotational velocity given by (10). \footnote{Of course, one can still add to $\nabla S$ a solenoidal vector field of any magnitude and, upon insertion into (8), recover the same continuity equation \cite{Bacciagaluppi1999,HollandPhilipp2003}.
+But the assumption of only irrotational flow velocity is the simplest one, and as we already mentioned, it follows from the requirement of time symmetry for the $\rho({\normalcolor \mathbf{q}},t)$ of the diffusion process. } It is thereby analogous to the \textit{S} function in the Hamilton-Jacobi formulation of classical statistical mechanics for a single point particle \cite{Schiller1962,Rosen1964,Holland1993,Ghose2002,Nikolic2006,Nikolic2007}.